trevorpiltch/trevorpiltch/README.md

 </p>

-I'm a senior at Phillips Exeter Academy in New Hampshire.
+I'm a freshman at McGill University in Montreal.
+I'm studying Software Engineering with a minor in Aerospace Engineering.
 I mainly write iOS & MacOS apps, but I've also worked with classical and quantum algorithms.
 I build websites, web apps, and bare metal software.
 Outside of computers, I love to skateboard, surf, and play soccer.
 I am a very organized person and I think the answer to everything is Don't Panic (😉).

 ### 🌐 Find Me on the Interweb
 [LinkedIn](https://www.linkedin.com/in/trevor-piltch-41276a26a/)<br />